Brighton94/chat-bot-stackoverflow-assistant/README.md

   - [OpenSubtitles](https://opus.nlpl.eu/OpenSubtitles.php) - bigger corpus of English subtitles (but also noisier).

 There are a a [set of tools](https://github.com/Brighton94/chat-bot-stackoverflow-assistant/tree/main/download_read_utils) that were provided for working with these datasets.
-This includes shell scripts for downloading raw data, Python library for reading it into memory and a simple [example](https://github.com/Brighton94/chat-bot-stackoverflow-assistant/blob/main/download_read_utils/example.py) to show how to use it.
+These includes shell scripts for downloading raw data, Python library for reading it into memory and a simple [example](https://github.com/Brighton94/chat-bot-stackoverflow-assistant/blob/main/download_read_utils/example.py) to show how to use it.
 Note, that the [datasets](https://github.com/Brighton94/chat-bot-stackoverflow-assistant/blob/main/download_read_utils/datasets.py) library already performs data tokenization, filtering of long sentences and splitting conversations into pairs of sentences that will serve as training data for your chat-bot.
 However, feel free to change any of those bits as you see fit.

 More conversational datasets can be found [here](https://github.com/Conchylicultor/DeepQA#presentation).